csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 `defer`red files has run, there’s every possibility that key functionality from any preceding files has already become available, but that’s not something we have any visibility over without looking into custom monitoring, which is exactly the situation we’re in here.
-Remember, this is still a proxy metric—just a much more useful one than you may have realised.</small>
+Remember, this is still a proxy metric — just a much more useful one than you may have realised.</small>

 ## Digging Deeper: The Navigation Timing API